-English is taught by a dedicated team of seven experienced professionals, all English graduates.
+English is taught by a dedicated team of experienced professionals, all English graduates.
 We work hard to provide lessons that engage, inspire and challenge so that students of all abilities enjoy English and make excellent progress.

 In English we aim: